COVID-19 in Bulgaria: 74 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 74, according to the data of the Unified Information Portal.

-39 people have been cured in the last 24 hours, and a total of 1,250,244 since the beginning of the pandemic.
+There have been no cured patients in the last 24 hours, and a total of 1,251,046 people have been cured since the beginning of the pandemic.

-A total of 38,108 people in Bulgaria have lost the battle with the new coronavirus out of the 1,292,224 confirmed infections since the beginning of the pandemic.
+A total of 38,122 people in Bulgaria have lost the battle with the coronavirus out of the confirmed 1,293,216 infected since the beginning of the pandemic.

 Follow Novinite.com on Twitter and Facebook